 This unusual area near Almeria is characterized by mainland Europe’s only true desert and a rugged coastline with unspoiled villages and deserted beaches.
 You would never guess it was situated between the Costa Blanca and the Costa del Sol.
 We love its stark and lonely beauty.

 Less attractive (but still interesting) is the massive horticultural industry where most of our tomatoes and many other fruit and vegetables come from.
 But once you get past the many square miles of greenhouses and polytunnels, you can find alluring arid landscapes, hills formed from ancient volcanoes and true solitude.

 How to Get There

 The nearest airport is Almeria, but it is also an easy drive from Alicante or Malaga where there are many more flights to choose from.
 Murcia and Granada are also possibilities – it really depends on which flights are most convenient from your local airport.
-To see what is available from your local airport try Skyscanner.
+We recommend Jet2.com, or to see what is available from your local airport try Skyscanner.

 For car hire it is worth checking Holiday Autos – they will compare many local suppliers and offer great prices.

 We love Agua Amarga, a small white coastal town which is quite sleepy if you avoid the main holiday season.
 You can walk along the coast in both directions from here, and also into the hills and desert-like scenery behind the town.

 Another great thing about staying in Agua Amarga is a row of simple restaurants actually on the beach.
 It is a lovely experience having dinner as the sun goes down with the sound of the waves literally a few feet away.